Nicky Gile Showcases Hourglass Figure & Pert Derrière In Sunny Yellow Bikini

 The second frame was similar to the first.
 Nicky wore a smile on her face as she looked away from the lens while showing off her fit physique.

-In the third picture, the popular influencer gave her online audience a nice look at her booty.
-She stood with her hands on the rail while looking to one side while the sun hit her smooth skin.
+In the third picture, the popular influencer gave her online audience a nice view of her booty.
+She stood with her hands on the rail while looking to one side as the sun hit her smooth skin.
 The ends of her hair hung near the arch of her back, drawing the eye to her derrière.

 The final picture showed what Nicky was having for lunch.
 Several crab legs were sitting in a bowl of ice with a small cup of dip in the middle.